fluongo/scrpy/readmed.md

+## Useful code for use in various analyses

 Toolbox stands for

-Stop Constantly Re-implementing All Python Code
+SCRPY: Stop Constantly Re-implementing all PYthon code

-SCRAPC

 Modules

+analysis
+behavior
+imfilters
 io
+neuralnets
+npix
 viz
-analysis